novoda/spikes/ProguardExamples/README.md

 ### java-library

-Sample gradle project using ProGuard to minify the artefact (jar) produced as an output.
-This artefact can then be published through another task, for example.
+Sample gradle project using ProGuard to minify the artifact (jar) produced as an output.
+This artifact can then be published through another task, for example.